Start when you're ready

 - Describe common theories of crime causation from the physical, biological, and psychological perspectives.

 - Identify major theoretical principles associated with a sociological perspective of crime.

 - Distinguish between social structure, social process, social conflict, and social control theories of crime.

 - Assess policy implications of sociological theories of crime causation.

-- Describe the nature and types of common property crimes.
+- Describe the nature and types of common property and violent personal crimes.